arielchuri/Research-and-Development-Methods/Syllabus.md

 #### Assignment 06: Analysis for Design
 #### Assignment 07: New York Cities
 #### Blog Posts
+ + What is Design Research?
+ + Affordances
+ + What is primary and secondary research?
+ + What is qualitative and quantitative research?
+ + What is generative and evaluative research?

 #The Parsons Learning Portfolio
 The Parsons Learning Portfolio is an ongoing, cumulative repository for each student’s experience across courses, and across years.
 It archives individual student’s processes of reflection, productive failure, skills learned, and interdisciplinary connections made, as well as final “finished” work.